William Paulding Jr.

-William Paulding Jr. (March 7, 1770 – February 11, 1854) was a United States Representative from New York and the 56th and 58th Mayor of New York City.
-He was the Adjutant General of New York for two non-consecutive terms.
+William Paulding Jr. (March 7, 1770 – February 11, 1854) was a United States representative from New York and the 57th and 59th mayor of New York City.
+He was the adjutant general of New York for two non-consecutive terms.

 Early life

-Paulding was born in Philipsburgh (now Tarrytown) in the Province of New York on March 7, 1770.
-He was the son of William Paulding Sr. (1735–1835) and the brother of Julia Paulding (wife of U.S. Representative William Irving) Catharine Paulding (wife of Mordecai Hale), and James Kirke Paulding, the United States Secretary of the Navy under President Martin Van Buren.
-Paulding was a cousin of Revolutionary war hero John Paulding, one of the captors of Major John André.
+Paulding was born in the Upper Mills section of colonial Philipsburg Manor (the present-day Tarrytown area) in the Province of New York on March 7, 1770.
+He was a son of William Paulding Sr. (1735–1835), a wealthy shop owner and Revolutionary War veteran, and the brother of Julia Paulding (wife of U.S. Representative William Irving, brother of Washington Irving), Catharine Paulding (wife of Mordecai Hale, a surgeon's mate), and James Kirke Paulding, the United States Secretary of the Navy under President Martin Van Buren.
+Paulding was a cousin of Revolutionary War hero John Paulding, one of the captors of Major John André.
+Paulding's ancestors were among the early Dutch settlers of the area.

 Career

 He completed preparatory studies, studied law, was admitted to the bar and commenced practice in New York.

 He was elected as a Democratic-Republican to the Twelfth Congress, holding office from March 4, 1811, to March 3, 1813, and was a brigadier general of the New York militia.
 He served in the War of 1812 and was a delegate to the New York constitutional convention in 1821.

 Paulding was Adjutant General of New York.
-From 1824 to 1826 he was Mayor of New York City.
+He served two non-consecutive terms as Mayor of New York City, from 1825 to 1826 and again from 1827 to 1829.

 Personal life

-Paulding was married to Maria Rhinelander (1784–1851), and commissioned Lyndhurst near Tarrytown, the extant mansion designed by Alexander Jackson Davis, later owned by merchant George Merritt, and railroad tycoon Jay Gould.
+Paulding was married to Maria Rhinelander (1784–1851).
 Together, they were the parents of: